jiaxicheng/pentaho/pdi_metadata_injection.md

   Type: Integer
 ```

-**Note** in both `YAML Input` steps, the file-path of the YAML configuration files can
-be parameters, this will add more flexibility when running on different vendors.
-No need
-to use fixed file names.

 In both YAML Input step, do the following:
 + In the 'File' tab, browse and add the yaml file defined above:

 **Note** the file-path of the YAML configuration files can be parameterized, this will add
 more flexibility when running on different vendors.
 No need to use fixed name on these configuration files.